bids-standard/bids-specification/src/99-appendices/10-file-collections.md

 Note that the tables in this appendix catolog applications where the use of a file collection is REQUIRED.

+Certain entitites interlink the files in a file collection through a metadata field.
+Unlike other common entities (e.g. `run`), they require an iteration over different values of the metadata fields they represent.
-Please keep this list of linking entities up-to-date with the file collections included in this appendix:
+Please keep the following list of linking entities up-to-date with the file collections included in this appendix:

 * Magnetic Resonance Imaging
     * [`echo`](./99-appendices/09-entities.md#echo)